Itisfilipe/ccdakit/docs/development/architecture.md

 - Composability: Builders return Elements that can be combined
 - Testability: Unit test each builder independently
 - Reusability: Common builders used across sections
-- Type safety: IDE autocomplete and mypy validation
+- Type safety: IDE autocomplete and static type checking

 **Example**: